runadock/docs/docs/DevelopersGuide.md

     $ ./runadock run --source https://github.com/runadock/dockerfiles/tree/master/itworks
     $ created: 7e08492e-5db9-489d-9652-90f133df8bea

-The return value is the id of your run created by runadock.
+The return value is the id of your run created by runadock.io.
 There are the following optional parameter available for the run command:

     --name      arbitrary name of the container
     --size      size of the container with the possible arguments XS (default), S, M, L